globulion/clmb/install/readme.md

 * libint 1.1.4 (see this directory)

 The procedure for installation is as follows:
-* install Python, Scipy, scitools, setuptools and [libbbg](https://github.com/globulion/libbbg "Click here to get the info how to install libbbg")
+* install Python, Scipy, scitools, setuptools, python-dev and [libbbg](https://github.com/globulion/libbbg "Click here to get the info how to install libbbg")
 * install libint (if want to increase the speed of ERI computation)
 * install PyQuante Modified Version
 * install coulomb